-Recruiting is the legal profession’s hottest topic today and, if you think of it, recruiting is marketing―with a different target audience.
+If you think of it, recruiting is just marketing―with a different target audience.

-Firms can achieve far better lateral-hiring results using strategic and creative marketing tools than by seeking one-off hires from headhunters.
-And for the cost of just a couple recruiter fees, you can achieve both (1) better results and (2) long-lasting reputational benefits.
+Firms can achieve far better lateral-hiring results using strategic and creative marketing tools than by seeking one-off hires from recruiters.
+And for the cost of just a couple headhunter fees, you can achieve both (1) better results and (2) long-lasting reputational benefits.
 More on that in a minute.

-Legal business is booming nationwide, and law firms are growing as fast as they can find the talent to bang out the work.
-I’ve spoken with many firms who despair of January, anticipating the departures of hordes of lawyers soon after they receive their hefty year-end bonuses.
-How are they going to replace them quickly enough?
+When legal business was booming in 2021-22, law firms were growing as fast as they could find the talent to bang out the work.
+In Q4 2021, I spoke with many law firm leaders who despaired of January 2022, anticipating the departures of hordes of lawyers soon after they received their hefty year-end bonuses.
+How were they going to replace them quickly enough?

-I was talking to a senior partner at a national law firm that’s turned down millions of dollars in legal work because they just don’t have the available bodies, and they can’t pile more hours, or more stress, onto their existing associates―fearing that they’ll simply quit, knowing that they can promptly get hired by an equally desperate competitor down the street.
+I talked to a senior partner at a national law firm who was frustrated that they were turning down millions of dollars in quality legal work because they didn’t have the available bodies, and they couldn’t pile more hours, or more stress, onto their existing associates―fearing that they’d quit, knowing that they could promptly get hired by an equally desperate competitor down the street.

-What’s irked me for decades is how lawyers see recruiting and marketing as fundamentally different activities.
-In many firms, the Recruiting and Marketing people aren’t integrated; they’re territorial, almost adversarial.
-Rarely do they deeply understand the value of blending their skillsets and working together.
-That’s a squandered opportunity.
+What’s irked me for decades is how many firms see recruiting and marketing as fundamentally different activities.
+Often, the Recruiting and Marketing people aren’t integrated; they’re territorial, almost adversarial.
+Rarely do they deeply understand the value of blending their skill sets and working together.
+That’s a missed opportunity.

-I’ve worked with some legal-recruiting firms who are polishing up their own brands, desperate to attract more lawyers who might be persuaded to relocate to a new firm with the promise of more money, quality of life, better work, different work, work from home (or … better coffee―they don’t care why, they just need to shuffle bodies around).
+I’ve helped legal-recruiting firms polish up their own brands, desperate to attract more lawyers who they could persuade to relocate to a new firm with the promise of more money, quality of life, better work, different work, work-from-home (or … better coffee―they don’t care why, they just need to shuffle bodies around).
 They’re all playing “law firm musical chairs,” filling their open contracts by shoving willing lawyers one chair/firm to the left, and receiving hundreds of thousands of dollars in recruiting fees per seat.